 Changes and clarifications to land or buildings owned or leased by BMC are listed below and shown in Table 3-1.
+See Figure 3-1, BUMC Master Plan Map.

 - BMC sold the Doctor's Office Building (DOB) and currently leases 91,783 sf for Administration/Outpatient use. - BMC sold the Gambro Building and currently leases 17,288 sf for Administration/Outpatient use. - BMC sold the Perkin Elmer site located at 100 East Canton Street, 123 East Dedham Street, and 575 Albany Street.
 The Perkin Elmer site is currently vacant. - BMC has entered into an agreement to sell Newton Pavilion and the Health Services Building.
-BMC anticipates vacating these buildings in October 2018 and consolidating its functions on its West Campus. - BMC currently leases 12,197 sf in Crosstown Center for Administration use and recently added 7,000 sf of leased space for Outpatient use. - BMC no longer leases space at 560 Harrison Avenue. - Yawkey Ambulatory Care Center was designated as outpatient care, but is also used for inpatient care. - The existing Power Plant was classified as mechanical, but is also used for loading and materials management. - BMC relocated a portion of its Administration functions to the Schrafft Center in Charlestown, MA where BMC currently leases 171,800 sf for administrative use.
+BMC anticipates vacating these buildings in October 2018 and consolidating its functions on its West Campus. - BMC currently leases 12,197 sf in Crosstown Center for Administration use and recently added 7,000 sf of leased space for Outpatient use (in addition to the existing approximately 33,736 sf sub-leased from BU). - BMC no longer leases space at 560 Harrison Avenue. - Yawkey Ambulatory Care Center was designated as outpatient care, but is also used for inpatient care. - The existing Power Plant was classified as mechanical, but is also used for loading and materials management. - BMC relocated a portion of its Administration functions to the Schrafft Center in Charlestown, MA where BMC currently leases 171,800 sf for administrative use.